-There was no information on the type of dentures used, but we bet that in most cases people were wearing traditional dentures, and that the homebound rate might be reduced still further if people were wearing higher quality dentures.
+There was no information on the type of dentures used, but we bet that in most cases people were wearing traditional dentures and that the homebound rate might be reduced still further if people were wearing higher quality dentures.

 Quality dentures can influence your risk of being homebound for many reasons.
 First, people who feel comfortable with the appearance and function of their teeth have an easier time being sociable, which gives you a reason to get out.
-And the fit of your dentures can make a difference in your ability to be active and can reduce your risk of falls.
+Additionally, the fit of your dentures can make a difference in your ability to be active and can reduce your risk of falls.

 Better Bite Force Leads to a Longer Life